tropigence/tropigence/README.md

 # Tropigence

-_At Tropigence, we are dedicated to adding value to tropical fruits and vegetables._
+_At Tropigence, we are dedicated to adding value to tropical fruits and vegetables through innovative research._

 </header>